Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Simulations

 \subsection{Simulation Results}

 Simulation results for the causal estimands of interest are shown in Tables \ref{tab:ResLSI} and \ref{tab:ResSI} and in Figures \ref{fig:LSI_eff} and \ref{fig:SI_eff}.
-Table \ref{tab:ResLSI} and Table \ref{tab:ResSI} show posterior means, standard deviations and 95\% posterior credible intervals for the average causal effects in Equation~\eqref{eq:ATE} when LSI and SI/SIL holds, respectively, and inference is conducted using LSI, SI-1 and SI-2 specifications.
+Table \ref{tab:ResLSI} and Table \ref{tab:ResSI} show posterior means, standard deviations and 95\% posterior credible intervals for the average causal effects in Equation~\eqref{eq:ATE} when LSI and SI/SIL holds, respectively, and inference is conducted under LSI, and under SI/SIL using SI-1 and SI-2 specifications.
 Similarly, under the same scenarios and model specifications, Figures \ref{fig:LSI_eff} and \ref{fig:SI_eff} depict the posterior distributions of the six average causal effects.